 (New post author)

-How To Change Single Post Authorship In WordPress
+Change Single Post Authors In WordPress

-(WordPress Table of Posts – Author column)
+(Posts screen – Author column)

 (‘Author’ drop menu)